This group is no longer active. The review has concluded and work to progress implementation of recommendations set out in the report are underway.

 - assess and report on the effectiveness of the current law and practice

 - make recommendations to the Cabinet Secretary for Justice and the Lord Advocate for improvements to ensure the system is fair, transparent, accountable and proportionate, in order to strengthen public confidence in policing in Scotland

-It was announced in June 2018 by Cabinet Secretary for Justice Michael Matheson during a statement to the Scottish Parliament.
+It was announced in June 2018 by the then Cabinet Secretary for Justice Michael Matheson during a statement to the Scottish Parliament.

-The review is being led by Rt Hon Dame Elish Angiolini DBE QC and commenced in September 2018.
+The review was led by the Rt Hon Dame Elish Angiolini DBE QC and commenced in September 2018.

 Call for evidence